strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 #### Downgrade procedure

-Downgrade can happen only in one situation: when user requests Kafka downgrade by changing `Kafka.spec.kafka.version`.
+Downgrade can happen only in one situation: when the user requests Kafka downgrade by changing `Kafka.spec.kafka.version`.

 Unlike with upgrades, downgrading the Strimzi Cluster Operator is expected to be done only step-by-step and does not support skipping Strimzi versions:
 1. First downgrade the Kafka version to the oldest version supported by the newer Strimzi version